Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Lower Mainland Climbing Gyms

 This article showcases some of the best climbing facilities in the Greater Vancouver area.
 All are fun, exceptional places for exercise and different in their own ways.
-All offer indoor climbing walls and other cliff-like structures to play on, but some are more traditional and others more unique.
+All offer indoor climbing walls and other cliff-like structures to play on, but some are more traditional and others are more unique.

 Vancouver Climbing Centres

-There are several wall-climbing venues in the City of Vancouver including the Hive Bouldering Gym and Cliffhanger Climbing.
+There are several wall-climbing venues in the City of Vancouver, including the Hive Bouldering Gym and Cliffhanger Climbing.

 Note: Rates and details described below are subject to change.
 See each facility’s website for exact details.